petsc/petsc/doc/docs/manual/vec.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each ``DM`` type is suitable for a family of problems.
-The first of these ``DMDA`` are intended for use with *logically regular rectangular grids* when communication of nonlocal data is needed before certain local computations can occur.
+The first of these ``DMDA`` are intended for use with *logically structured rectangular grids* when communication of nonlocal data is needed before certain local computations can occur.
 PETSc distributed arrays are designed only for the case in which data can be thought of as being stored in a standard